DocSkellington/JSONSchemaTools/docs/keywords.md

 ---
-layout: page
-title: List of unsupported keywords
+title: Unsupported keywords
+layout: pageMath
 ---

+*
+{:toc}

-This is a technical page listing the keywords that are not (yet) supported and ideas for their implementations.
+This page lists the keywords that are partially supported or unsupported.

 ## Partially supported keywords
   * `patternProperties`.